luyadev/luya/docs/guide1.0/app-cmsproperties.md

 |Name | Description |
 |---  | ---
-|EVENT_BEFORE_RENDER    |This event will be triggered beofore the page get render, you can set `$event->isValid` to false to prevent the system from further outputs.
+|EVENT_BEFORE_RENDER    |This event will be triggered before the page get render, you can set `$event->isValid` to false to prevent the system from further outputs.

 ### Example of EVENT_BEFORE_RENDER